Signs of Glute Dysfunction and its Corrective Rehab

 Phase 2

-First exercise is to drop one leg down about 20cm off the side of a box.
-It is important to keep the pelvis level and stable.
+First exercise is to drop one leg down about 20cm off the side of a box, focusing on keeping the pelvis level and stable to promote hip stability and target the gluteus medius muscle on the affected leg.
 Perform 3 sets of 10 reps per side.
-Second exercise is glute bridges with theraband again performing 3 sets of 10 reps.
-Third exercise is the side bridge again but this time adding clams into it for 3 sets of 10 reps each side.
-Fourth exercise is one legged kettlebell deadlifts 3 sets 10 reps per side.
+The second exercise is glute bridges with the theraband again, performing 3 sets of 10 reps to continue improving glute activation and strength.

 Phase 3